jamesshore/livestream/README.md

 This Week's Challenge (14 July 2020): No More Flaky Clock Tests
 ---------------------

-This week, your task is to implement is a simple countdown.
+This week, your task is to implement a simple countdown.
 Given an array of strings, `countdown.js` should display one line of the array every second.
 In other words, given `["3", "2", "1"]`, your code should output "3\n", wait one second, output "2\n", wait one second, and then output "1\n".

 The challenge here isn't the countdown; it's testing the code.
 Your tests need to be fast and reliable.